 Nubanusit Neighborhood and Farm, Peterborough, NH

-2010 AIANH EXCELLENCE IN ARCHITECTURE AWARDThe Nubanusit Neighborhood & Farm is a planned community for twenty-nine families has been built on four acres of a 114 acre parcel of land that includes woods, river frontage, and a Community Supported Agricultural (CSA) organic farm.
-The houses, all with front porches, are clustered around shared entry spaces that encourage social interaction.
-Each unit is also orientated outwards to cultivated or natural landscapes that provide views and insure outdoor privacy.
+2010 AIANH EXCELLENCE IN ARCHITECTURE AWARDThe Nubanusit Neighborhood & Farm, a planned community for twenty-nine families, is on four acres of a 114 acre parcel of land that includes woods, river frontage, and a Community Supported Agricultural (CSA) organic farm.
+The houses, all with front porches, are clustered around shared entry spaces that encourage social interaction; each unit is also orientated outwards to cultivated or natural landscapes that provide views and insure outdoor privacy.
 A village green at the center of the neighborhood is highlighted by a Common House that offers optional communal dining, informal gathering, studio space, and childcare.
-A village-like density reminiscent of older European settlements was achieved by strategically placing cars in garages located at the periphery of, rather than within, the neighborhood.
+A village-like density, reminiscent of older European settlements, was achieved by strategically placing cars in garages located at the periphery, rather than within, the neighborhood.

 Client: Nubanusit River Partners, Peterborough, NH

 Landscape Architect: Brown Sardina Strata Design,Boston, MA

 Electrical Engineer: Downing Engineering P.A., Harrisville,NH